 Our In Safe Hands service offers short breaks to relatives and friends who look after an older person.
 Could you give a carer a break by caring for an older person in their home on an occasional or regular basis?
 We have a particular need for evenings and weekends.

-Our shops in Walmgate, Bishopthorpe Road, Burton Stone Lane and Haxby are looking for shop floor volunteers.
+Our shops in Fossgate, Bishopthorpe Road, Burton Stone Lane and Haxby are looking for shop floor volunteers.
 Tasks are varied and include greeting customers, advising and helping with sizes, operating tills (training provided), putting out stock, reducing stock and displays.
 If you are welcoming and friendly and can spare anything from a couple of hours to half a day a week, please contact us.
 We have a particular need for volunteers in our Fossgate shop, to cover Saturday afternoons (weekly or every second week), Tuesday mornings and Wednesday afternoons.

 Volunteers support our day clubs, which run every weekday in different venues throughout the city.
 The clubs offer local older people an attractive social meeting place, hot lunch, refreshments and interesting activities.
 If you can spare one to five hours a week to support older people, then why not join our friendly team?
 If you have an interest in dementia we have a number of specific clubs.